Fluffy Sourdough Cornbread

 • Eggs and bacon, veggie frittata, or other savory breakfast meals

-You can cover cornbread in the dish it baked in once it’s cooled with plastic wrap or foil; store in the fridge for up to 5 days.
-Otherwise (if you cooked it in cast iron, especially), store in an airtight container for the same amount of time.
-Also feel free to freeze for up to 4 months.
-To enjoy, thaw it overnight in the fridge and reheat in the microwave or for 10 minutes in a 350 degree F. oven.
-Spread lots of butter on top!
+You can cover the cornbread dish it baked in once it’s cooled with plastic wrap or foil.
+Store in the fridge for up to 5 days.
+Otherwise, if you’ve cooked it in the cast iron, especially, store in an airtight container for the same amount of time.

 round pan of sourdough cornbread on cutting board